PartyDAO/party-protocol/docs/crowdfund.md

 While the crowdfund is in the `Active` lifecycle, users can contribute ETH to it.

-The canonical way of contributing to a crowdfund is through the payable `contribute()` function.
+The only way of contributing to a crowdfund is through the payable `contribute()` function.
 Contribution records are created per-user, tracking the individual contribution amount as well as the overall total contribution amount, in order to determine what fraction of each user's contribution was used by a successful crowdfund.

 ### Participation NFTs